Ikilzig/tic-tac-toe/README.md

 - ~~Add audio effects on each play (one for swords and one for bombs)~
 - ~~Add interaction between the players -classic Monkey Island insults).
 The arrays are on the js already~~
+- ~~Add an initial screen, as overlay with a transition~~
+- ~~intro and winning music~~(source https://scummbar.com/resources/downloads/index.php?todo=MP3) -~~LocalStorage for points~~

 ==Things to work out==

-- Add an initial screen, something like this: https://css-tricks.com/creating-css-sliding-door-effect/
-- intro and winning music (source https://scummbar.com/resources/downloads/index.php?todo=MP3)
+- Make the audio on/off option persistent beyond a page refrech
+- Make the initial screen appear only when the user restarts the whole game and not on every refresh
 - Add more game characters and allow player selection
-- LocalStorage or SessionStorage?
-- Other cool stuff, like cleaning the code
+- MAKE IT RESPONSIVE!

 ## Tech used